Eloisius/eloisius.github.io/myprogress.md

 - Introduction to Computer Science
 - Web Application Development
-- Introduction tp Applied Statistics für IS&T
+- Introduction to Applied Statistics für IS&T
 - Information Systems and Ethics
 - An Overview of Systems Development